MicrosoftDocs/dynamics-365-fraud-protection/content/external-assessments.md

 - Private: Accessible only in assessment’s root environment
 - Shared: Accessible in all environments in the tenant

 External assessment can be set up to point to any **Private** assessment, available in the same root environment, or any **Shared** assessment, available in any root environment of the tenant.
+> [!Note]
+> To learn more about how to change sharing setting of an assessment from Private to Shared or vice versa, please visit [Assessment configuration overview](assessment-configure-existing.md)

 After an external assessment has been set up, it can be called through a rule from any assessment in that environment.

 ![External assessment flow](media/external-assessments.png)
 >*For Private Assessment: Environment Y = Environment X*